nla-group/slearn/README.md

 step = 200
 ```

-You can select the available classifiers for prediction, and the parameters of the chosen classifier follow the same as the scikit-learn library.
+You can select the available classifiers and symbolic representation method (currently we support SAX and ABBA) for prediction.
+Similarly, the parameters of the chosen classifier follow the same as the scikit-learn library.
 We usually deploy ABBA symbolic representation, since it achieves better forecasting against SAX.

 Use Gaussian Naive Bayes method:
 ```python